 The cake is popular during the festival season, but you can also find it at any local Mexican bakery.
 You will soon love the flavor and the richness of the cake.

 Empanada is very similar to Turnover.
 It is a dish of Spanish origin that people have as a savory or sweet dessert in Spain.
-Most Mexican locals enjoy having Empanada as a sweet dessert when they put a variety of fruit as fillings.
+Most Mexican locals enjoy having Empanada as a sweet dessert with various fruits as fillings.

 To make Empanada, the dough will be kneaded repeatedly to create the signature crunchy texture.
 People will wrap the dough around the fillings and deep-fry it before serving.
 The most popular filling to use for Empanada in Mexico is pineapple.